- - - Hot Choc’lates! March 5, 2008

 - - - What your Boss DONT want you to be January 21, 2008

-Posted by janargy in lessons in work.71 comments
+Posted by janargy in lessons in work.

 You’re relatively new to the workforce and you’re eager to make a positive impression on your boss.
 That’s a great attitude to have, but it isn’t enough.

-The truth is that when you enter the professional world, you bring some personal habits that may or may not please the boss.
-And it’s likely that you lack the proper perspective to know the difference.The office environment functions according to well-established and preordained routines.
+The office environment functions according to well-established and preordained routines.
 It relies on patterns, systems, cycles, and procedures for it to run efficiently.
 Such an atmosphere engenders various habits in everyone — a fact that’s as easy to forget as it is imperative to remember.
 As you meander about the office, trying to get a footing, it would be wise to remember that good habits generally require an effort to develop, whereas bad habits germinate in their absence.

 Before it all becomes too familiar to you, learn the kinds of habits bosses hate so you can avoid developing them in the first place.